You can use emergency contraception if:

-- A tablet known as emergency hormonal contraception that works within 3 days (72 hours) after sex (but it is more effective the sooner you take it).
+- A tablet known as emergency hormonal contraception.
+There are 2 types of tablet - Levonelle (works within 3 days (72 hours) after sex), or Ella One (Works within 5 days (120 hours) after sex).
+Both are more effective the sooner you take it.

-- The emergency IUD (also known as the copper coil), which can be used up to 5 days after sex and is the most effective.
+- The emergency IUD (also known as the copper coil), can be used up to 5 days (120 hours) after sex and is the most effective.
 After this, the IUD will protect you from pregnancy up to 5 – 10 years.

 Where can I get emergency contraception from?